 If the Generate CRUD Operations option is enabled, GET, POST, PUT, DELETE enpoints will be added to the API automatically.

-The image containing the blank type API creation settings is given below:
+The picture below shows the blank type API creation settings:

 Generating Mock API from Open API or Swagger